taranvohra/airbyte/README.md

 ![](.gitbook/assets/airbyte-ui-for-your-integration-pipelines.png)

-Airbyte is on a mission to make data integration pipelines a commodity.
+Airbyte is on a mission to make data integration pipelines a commodity??

 <details>